burlachenkok/exploring-python3/python3-note.md

 #### HeapTrack.
 A heap memory profiler for Linux

-An alternative memory profiling tool for Linux is [https://github.com/KDE/heaptrack](https://github.com/KDE/heaptrack) It has lower overhead than Valgrind and nice built-in GUI visualizers.
+An alternative memory profiling tool for Linux is [https://github.com/KDE/heaptrack](https://github.com/KDE/heaptrack) It has a lower overhead than Valgrind and nice built-in GUI visualizers.

 ### Profiling Hardware Counters with Perf Tool